qutip/qutip/doc/guide/guide-basics.rst

      [0.60111501 0.70807258 0.02058449 0.96990985]
      [0.83244264 0.21233911 0.18182497 0.18340451]]

 Notice how both the dims and shape change according to the input data.
-Although dims and shape appear to be the same, dims keep track of the shapes for individual components of a multipartite system, while shape does not.
-See the section on :ref:`tensor products and partial traces <tensor>` and the table below.
+Although dims and shape appear to have the same function, the difference will become quite clear in the section on :ref:`tensor products and partial traces <tensor>`.

 .. note:: If you are running QuTiP from a python script you must use the :func:`print` function to view the Qobj attributes.